alexbowe/blog/_drafts/2020-11-10-Effective-LeetCode.md

 layout: post
 permalink: https://alexbowe.com/?p=442
 published: false
+categories:
+- Interviewing
+- Career
 ---
-# Effective LeetCode

 ## TODO

-- [ ] Clean up script and post on GitHub.
+-[ ] Clean up script and post on GitHub.
-- [ ] Write in Scrivener or Ulysses.
+-[ ] Write in Scrivener or Ulysses.
-- [ ] Do analysis again - take questions that give top 80% of each tag, instead of grouping by tag.
+-[ ] Do analysis again - take questions that give top 80% of each tag, instead of grouping by tag.
 Expect a breadth of questions.
 Inspect both lists and explain why one is better than another.

 ## Introduction